SUSTAINABLE FUTURES FOR LATIN AMERICA

 We are establishing a research practice in sustainability policy approaches in Latin America through the development of policy research, social analysis, and public education.

-Research is at the core of our programs.
-Our ES&P Program develops research projects to analyze the conditions of environmental and sustainability policy in the region.
+Our Policy Lab develops research projects to analyze the conditions of environmental and sustainability policy in Latin America.
 Based on this landscape research and the data produced by our technical programs we develop and disseminate new knowledge to promote sustainable practices in the social, enterprise, and public sectors.
-Our ES&P Program in turn generates important qualitative inputs to our technical programs to inform the development of quantitative analysis informed by local realities.
+Our Policy Lab generates important qualitative inputs to our technical programs to inform the development of quantitative analysis informed by local realities.
 We combine research, data development, and policy analysis to educate and inform societies to promote sustainable solutions to climate change challenges.
+Currently the Policy Lab is conducting work along three broad themes: SDG’s and Agenda 2030 progress; climate change ethics and justice; and implementation of sustainable economy approaches in Latin America (LCA, industrial ecology, circular economies, green economies).

-Our program surveys regional water basins to determine anthropogenic pressures on surface water systems and the feedbacks between these natural and human-made systems.
-With this program we aim to promote awareness of integrated water resources management in the highly vulnerable Central America region.
+Our Lab surveys regional water basins to determine anthropogenic pressures on surface water systems and the feedbacks between these natural and human-made systems.
+With this work we aim to promote awareness of integrated water resources management in the highly vulnerable Central America region.
 In addition, through the deployment of complex datasets of high-spatial resolution we are establishing a pilot program surveying and modeling water and climate change processes in Central America.
-Our modeling and water programs will provide important knowledge for ecological, agricultural, and hydrological projections for the Central America region to guide our LCT and policy programs.
-With this program, we seek to bridge the gap between highly technical climate data and public awareness of this information by generating accessible, interactive tools to support policy and education sectors as well as social and citizen groups in the region.
+Our modeling and water programs will provide important knowledge for ecological, agricultural, and hydrological projections for the Central America region to guide our policy and justice Labs.
+With this Lab, we seek to bridge the gap between highly technical climate data and public awareness of this information by generating accessible, interactive tools to support policy and education sectors as well as social and citizen groups in the region.

 WHITE PAPERS | CONFERENCES